March 26, 2026

 Every other WiFi monitoring tool I found uses some version of the same approach: poll the WiFi status every few seconds.
 Check if it changed.
 Wait.
 Check again.
 This wastes CPU cycles, drains battery, and — critically — misses events that happen between polls.

-Dropout doesn't poll at all.
+SignalDrop doesn't poll at all.
 It uses Apple's CoreWLAN framework to register for kernel-level WiFi events.
-When your WiFi state changes, the OS notifies Dropout directly.
+When your WiFi state changes, the OS notifies SignalDrop directly.
 The app is essentially asleep until something happens.

 MONITORING LAYER